raziel-aleman/go-kanban-cli/README.md

 * Task management: Add, move, edit, and delete tasks.
 * Column navigation: Easily switch between To Do, In Progress, and Done columns.
-* Persistence: Saves your board state to a file so your tasks are still there next time you run the app.
+* Persistence: Saves your board state to a JSON file so your tasks are still there next time you run the app.
 * Filtering: Quickly find tasks within a column.
 * Clean TUI interface using Lipgloss.